mark-siazon/Product-Preview-Card-Component/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Product Preview Card Component

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents